marmicode/cookbook/apps/cookbook/docs/nx/03-scaling/02-organize-libs.md

 ### Scope categories

-The second most common group of categories that will help you organize your libraries is the `scope` category group.
+The second most common group of categories that can help you organize your libraries is the `scope` category group.

 It represents the **vertical slices** of the workspace.
-In essence, it **segregates the functional responsabilities** of applications and libraries.
+Essentially, it **segregates the functional responsibilities** of applications and libraries.

 For example, given a recipe catalog application, you could have the following scopes: `auth`, `catalog`, and `cart`.